 Some of these projects may bridge the gap through an adjustment to the respective SDL.
 However, for this to occur, NSW must implement prerequisite policy measures (PPMs) in the areas where projects are proposed by June 2019.
 PPMs are a mechanism to maximise the efficient use of licensed environmental water, whilst maintaining the same reliability of water supply to consumptive users at the establishment of the Basin Plan.

 - Fact sheet for Prerequisite Policy Measures (soon to be published)

 Environmental Works and Measures feasibility projects

-The NSW Office of Water has submitted an evaluation report to the Commonwealth on the findings from both Part A and Part B:
+The NSW DPI Water has submitted an evaluation report to the Commonwealth on the findings:

 The NSW Office of Water submitted a report to the Commonwealth in June 2013 detailing the recommended projects: